kluctl/kluctl/docs/kluctl/deployments/helm.md

 The version of the chart.
 Must be a valid semantic version.

 ### git
 Instead of using `repo` for OCI/Helm registries or `path` for local charts, you can also pull Charts from Git repositories.
+This is helpful in cases where you don't want to publish a chart to a registry or as page, e.g. because of the overhead or other internal restrictions.
 You have to set the `url` as well as the `branch`, `tag` or `commit`.
 If the chart itself is in a sub directory, you can also specify a `subDir`:

 ```yaml
 helmChart: